 Facebook: /Stephen-Friedman-Gallery Instagram: @stephenfriedmangallery Twitter: @SFGalleryLondon The grid - a formal leitmotif closely associated with modernism and in Zerbini's work a subtle nod to the mosaic pavements and façades of Brazilian tower blocks - is present in all of the paintings in the exhibition.
 Using it as a compositional structuring device, several pieces show geometric forms combined with lush, tropical flora.
 A cacophony of colour, these works convey the immersive and seductive quality of Brazil's natural environment.
-A six-metre wide painting, 'Happiness Beyond Paradise', captures the kaleidoscopic nature of this combination to dizzying effect.
+A six-metre -wide painting, 'Happiness Beyond Paradise', captures the kaleidoscopic nature of this combination to dizzying effect.
 Flooding the viewer's perception, Zerbini tries to provide the impression of "being in the painting as you could be in a forest", as he has stated.
-Palm fronds, coiled ferns and roughly textured tree trunks encroach upon the work's gridded structure.
+Plants and trees encroach upon the work's gridded structure.
 These forms merge with areas of abstract mark-making, demonstrating how the artist appropriates patterns found in nature and incorporates them into his own vernacular.
 The rhythmic structure of the painting captures the movement of trees swaying in the breeze, lending the work a striking dynamism.

-Numerous paintings in the exhibition feature pure abstraction, taking inspiration from concretism and its strong emphasis on plane, line and colour.
-The artist plays with the optical sensations of placing certain colours and forms alongside each other, emulating the intoxicating effect of the sights and sounds of the rainforest.
+The artist plays with the optical sensations of placing colours and forms alongside each other, emulating the intoxicating effect of the sights and sounds of the rainforest.
 Hard-edged lines intersect with sweeping curves, resulting in complex, curvilinear forms of vibrant colours and textures.
-A series of smaller works focus on singular techniques and patterns, providing a kind of index to the range of the artist's techniques that mingle in the larger canvases.
+A series of smaller works focus on singular techniques and patterns, providing a kind of index to the range of the artist's methods that mingle in the larger canvases.